Jason S. Silverstein serves as General Counsel of Noble Markets, LLC.

 Debra W. Cook is Managing Director and Deputy General Counsel of The Depository Trust & Clearing Corporation (DTCC).
 Her primary areas of responsibility include supporting the services of the OTC derivatives businesses globally.

 Debra joined DTCC in 2005 upon the establishment of its Tampa office.
-Prior to that, she served as Counsel at Citigroup, starting at Solomon Inc, where she advised over-the-counter derivatives and foreign exchange trading businesses.
-Prior to working at Citigroup, Debra was an attorney for the Federal Reserve Bank of New York.
+Prior to DTCC, she served as Counsel in Citigroup’s Tampa office, starting at Solomon Inc, where she advised over-the-counter derivatives and foreign exchange trading businesses.
+Debra began her career as an attorney for the Federal Reserve Bank of New York.
+At the FRBNY, Debra analyzed data on interbank netting schemes for the Legal Working Party of the Committee on Interbank Netting Schemes of the Central Banks of the Group of Ten countries (the Lamfalussy Report).
+She also represented FRBNY on the drafting committee for the revision of UCC Article 8 which applied the concept of “entitlement holder” to the modern book-entry system of securities holding and transfer.

-Debra received a B.A. from the College of William and Mary and her J.D. from the Washington College of Law at American University.
+Debra received a B.A. from the College of William and Mary and her J.D. from the Washington College of Law at American University, where she was Note & Comment Editor of the Administrative Law Journal.

 Mr. Rosenberg advises on subjects including derivatives regulation, the Volcker Rule, capital and liquidity requirements and resolution planning.
 His practice also involves the use of technology to help market participants understand and comply with regulatory obligations and the impact of financial regulatory reform.

 In addition to his full-time practice, Mr. Rosenberg is a frequent writer, commentator and lecturer on financial regulatory reform issues.
-He is co-editor of the first comprehensive treatise on the new swap regulatory regime and has held academic appointments at Yale Law School, the Haas School of Business at U.C.
-Berkeley and the Yale School of Management.
+He is co-editor of the first comprehensive treatise on the new swap regulatory regime, and has held academic appointments at Yale Law School, the Yale School of Management and the Haas School of Business at UC Berkeley.

 Mr. Barnett is a former Deputy Director in the Division of Trading and Markets at the U.S. Securities and Exchange Commission, where he was responsible for (i) broker-dealer oversight, including capital, margin and segregation rules, governance and risk management; (ii) derivatives policy; (iii) certain trading practices; and (iv) Volcker.